 (The Neue Donau)

-The island and the banks of the Neue Donau feature numerous recreational facilities and activities (some free, some not), such as barbecue, beach and bathing areas, restaurants and bars, beach volleyball courts, a climbing park, skatepark, trampolining, cycling parcours, etc.
+The island and both banks of the Neue Donau feature numerous recreational facilities and activities (some free, some not), such as barbecue, beach and bathing areas, restaurants and bars, beach volleyball courts, a climbing park, skatepark, trampolining, cycling parcours, etc.

 Not to mention, of course, numerous watersports, such as stand-up paddling, boat hire, sailing courses, and even wakeboarding & waterskiing.